cashapp/nostrino/README.md

 ## Getting Started

-On the [Sontaype page for Nostrino](https://central.sonatype.com/namespace/app.cash.nostrino), choose the latest version of `lib` and follow the instructions for inclusion in your build tool.
+On the [Sontaype page for Nostrino](https://central.sonatype.com/namespace/app.cash.nostrino), choose the latest version of `nostr-sdk` and follow the instructions for inclusion in your build tool.

 ## Documentation